bris-sys-sec/labs/Labs/0_Pre-lab/README.md

 ```
 The numbers need to be adjusted based on your configuration.

-Some basic vagrant command:
+Some basic Vagrant command:
 `vagrant up` start (and provision if need be a vm).
 `vagrant halt` stop a vm.
 `vagrant destroy` delete a vm.

-If your vagrant script contains several VMs you can issue those commands to a single one, for example, `vagrant up vm1a` only start/provision `vm1a`.
+If your Vagrant script contains several VMs you can issue those commands to a single one, for example, `vagrant up vm1a` only start/provision `vm1a`.

 ## `socat` _(optional advanced topic)_